 In 10th grade, some academies do — and some do not — allow students to take Paideia:

-Academies that allow overlap: Computer Science, Engineering and FADA.
+Academies that DO allow overlap: Computer Science, Engineering and FADA.

-Academies that do NOT allow overlap with Paideia: Health and Race, Policy & Law
+Academies that DO NOT allow overlap: Health and Race, Policy & Law

 These academies do not allow overlap with Paideia because they have spent a great deal of time thoughtfully crafting an English curriculum that supports and deepens the work that students engage in across the academy.